-Paying back students loans can be a huge burden.
-When student loan payments are stressing you out, you need to exhaust all your options for repayment.
+Paying back student loans can be a huge burden.
+Just like you would analyze other financial decisions, such as combing through credit card reviews to find what best suits you, when student loan payments are stressing you out, you need to exhaust all your options for repayment.
 Before you consider deferment or forbearance, see if you qualify for student loan forgiveness through a grant.

 What is student loan forgiveness?